-We recognize that our customers are busy juggling work and life.
-Instead of sending them a 20-minute survey, the NPS only takes 20 seconds to complete!
+We know that our customers are busy juggling work and life.
+Instead of sending them a 20-minute survey, the NPS survey only takes 20 seconds to complete!

-NPS asks a simple question, ‘How likely are you to recommend our business to a friend or colleague?’
-The respondent ranks their likelihood on a scale of 1 to 10 — 1 being highly unlikely and 10 being extremely likely.
+It asks a simple question: ‘How likely are you to recommend our business to a friend or colleague?’
+The respondent ranks their likelihood on a scale of 1 to 10, with 1 being highly unlikely and 10 being extremely likely.

 The results for NPS are generally broken down into 3 groups:

-Your NPS is calculated by subtracting the percentage of respondents who are Detractors from the percentage who are Promoters.
+Your NPS is calculated by subtracting the percentage of respondents that are detractors from the percentage of respondents that are promoters.

-Fred Reichheld, the one who introduced NPS, demonstrated a strong relationship between this simple metric and a company’s growth compared to its competitors.
+Fred Reichheld, the person who introduced the NPS, demonstrated a strong relationship between this simple metric and a company’s growth compared to its competitors.

 “NPS is a leading indicator of future growth.
 The larger the number of advocates for the product, the lower the customer acquisition costs for the company, and the more effective your customer success team will be.”